Sofiya-Banmala/Excel-Project/README.md

 This business questions helps to find the techniques covered that enables efficient calculation of salaries, headcounts, and averages, while also supporting dynamic data filtering, sorting, and gender-based analysis.
 They facilitate the generation of reports, advanced lookups, error handling, and statistical or time-based analysis, providing valuable insights for decision-making.

+Below, we describe each business question in detail, along with the functions used to achieve the desired results.

+## 1. Total Salary and Headcount by Department

+### Description:
+This analysis calculates the total number of employees (HeadCount) and their total salary across different departments.
+Additionally, it separately calculates the headcount and total salary of permanent employees within each department.

+### Table Structure:

+### Functions Used:

+- `=COUNTIF(staff[Department], A4)`
+  - This function counts the number of employees in a given department.

+- `=SUMIF(staff[Department], A5, staff[Salary])`
+  - This function calculates the total salary of all employees in a given department.

+- `=COUNTIFS(staff[Department], A5, staff[Employee type], "Permanent")`
+  - This function counts the number of permanent employees in a given department.

+- `=SUMIFS(staff[Salary], staff[Department], A4, staff[Employee type], "Permanent")`
+  - This function calculates the total salary of permanent employees in a given department.

+---

+## 2. Average Salary by Department

+### Description:
+This analysis calculates the average salary of employees in each department.
+The average salary provides insights into compensation distribution across departments.

+### Table Structure:

+### Function Used:

+- `=AVERAGEIF(staff[Department], A4, staff[Salary])`
+  - This function calculates the average salary of employees in each department.

 **Functions Used in the File**

 - **COUNTA** – Counts all non-empty rows in a given range.